kubemod/kubemod/README.md

 * `.Target` - the original resource object being patched with all its properties.
 * `.Namespace` - the namespace of the resource object.
+* `.SelectKeyParts` - when `select` was used for the patch, `.SelectKeyParts` can be used in `value` to access the wildcard/filter values captured for this patch operation.

 ### Resource rejection